 SECTION 37.
-A batted ball that goes sharp and directly from the bat to the catcher's hands and is caught legally by the catcher.
-It is a strike and the ball is in play (see 7-8).
+A batted ball that goes sharp and direct from the bat to the catcher and is legally caught.
+It is not a foul tip unless it is caught and any foul tip that is caught is a strike, and the ball is in play.